easonchai/strapi-provider-upload-firebase-storage/README.md

 ## Configurations

-Your configuration is passed down to the provider. (e.g: `admin.initializeApp()`).
-Currently, it only passes in the service account credentials and databaseURL.
+The initialization configuration is passed down to the provider via the `options` parameter. (e.g: `admin.initializeApp()`).
 You can see the complete list of options [here](https://firebase.google.com/docs/database/admin/start).

 There are a few additional configurations that you can pass into the provider.
 You can view all the optional [upload options here](https://googleapis.dev/nodejs/storage/latest/global.html#CreateWriteStreamOptions) and [delete options here](https://googleapis.dev/nodejs/storage/latest/File.html#delete).